efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Add Extension
 1. https://my.tealiumiq.com/
-2. Sidenav => `Extensions`
+2. Sidenav > `Extensions`
 3. `+ Add Extension`
-4. Selet Extension type from tabs at top of modal
+4. Select Extension type from tabs at top of modal
 5. Click green `+ Add` button next to the extension we want to utilize

 ### Extension Types